MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Google Chrome uses the in-app support feature (enabled by default) to allow users to contact our support agents directly from the browser.
+  Microsoft Edge uses the in-app support feature (enabled by default) to allow users to contact our support agents directly from the browser.
 Also, by default, users can't disable (turn off) the in-app support feature.

 If you enable this policy or don't configure it, users can invoke in-app support.